Jon Will Chambers

 Posted on Notes by Jon Will Chambers · August 04, 2015 6:03 PM

 No matter who wins the Labour leadership, the party is likely to lose the next election.
 To start the long journey back to power, New Labour must be left behind - but consigning the party to five years of the far left risks alienating the public for good.
-People are kidding themselves if they think Jeremy Corbyn is the answer to what the country demands.
+People are kidding themselves if they think Jeremy Corbyn is the answer.

 Read more